jrenaud90/TidalPy/Documentation/utilities_x/conversions.md

 ## Non-Dimensionalization

 The radial structure and deformation problems are integrated in non-dimensional variables.
-The reason is that a radius near $10^7$, a density near $10^3$, a modulus near $10^{11}$, and a gravitational constant near $10^{-11}$ put the entries of the same linear system thirty orders of magnitude apart, and the solution loses most of its significant digits to that spread.
-Scaling each variable by a characteristic value of its own dimension brings the system to order unity, where the integrator and the boundary-condition solve behave.
+A radius near $10^7$, a density near $10^3$, a modulus near $10^{11}$, and a gravitational constant near $10^{-11}$ put the entries of one linear system thirty orders of magnitude apart, and the solution loses significant digits to that spread.
+Scaling each variable by a characteristic value of its own dimension brings the system to order unity.

 The scales are built from just two properties of the body, its mean radius and its bulk density, plus the gravitational constant: